Our take on ASQA performance assessment (audit) updates

 Interview process

 Based on my experiences with the new performance assessments (audits), I have certainly seen some differences to the previous approach, with the focus on testing provider understanding of systems and processes.
+However, I also feel that some of the open-ended questioning is very repetitive and hyper-focused.
+Assessors often ask multiple questions that would, of course, have the same answer.
+For example:- Tell me about your complaints process for a student, and

 - Tell me about your complaints process for any other person.